Qu4tro/aur/README.md

 - Push and create a new pull request.
 Resolve any issue the CI raises.
 - Run `git subtree split --prefix <pkgname> --rejoin`.
 - Push the new subtree commits, wait for CI and merge into master.
-- (Hopefully temporary) Push into AUR locally
+- (Hopefully temporary) Push into AUR locally.

 ### Creating a package from scratch

 - Create a branch.
 - Create a directory with the same name as the pkgname.
-Add the ``PKGBUILD``² and `.SRCINFO` of the package and commit the changes.
+Add the ``PKGBUILD``³ and `.SRCINFO` of the package and commit the changes.
 - Push and create a new pull request.
 Resolve any issue the CI raises.
 - Run `git subtree split --prefix <pkgname> --rejoin`.
 - Push the new subtree commits, wait for CI and merge into master.
-- (Hopefully temporary) Push into AUR locally
+- (Hopefully temporary) Push into AUR locally.

 ### Updating a package with changes in AUR